david-pfx/PuzzleScriptNext/README.md

 * [Level Branching](https://david-pfx.github.io/PuzzleScriptNext/src/Documentation/levels.html#branching).

 ## Objects with vector based sprites
-This is the initial release of vector-based object graphics, as an alternative to the more usual pixel graphics.
+This is an ALPHA of vector-based object graphics, as an alternative to the more usual pixel graphics.
 Instead of colors and pixels, a stringified JSON object is used to specify a drawing.

 The first line specifies properties of the JSON object as follows.
-- `type`: mandatory: see below.
+- `type`: mandatory: either `canvas` or `svg`.
 - `w`: optional width of the sprite expressed in cells, default 1
 - `h`: optional height of the sprite expressed in cells, default 1
 - `x`: optional x offset expressed in cells, default 0